noblepredator/practice-repo/README.md

 ## GIT and GITHUB training
 this is one of the best training course of devops training

+## CONtribution
+fork the repor and request pull for review

 ##GIT comparisions
 adding git comparisions